Skip to main Content

 C1 Weighted Cash cost net of by-products credits is measured with respect to zinc sold per mine.

-• Mining: In 2024, consolidated run-of-mine mining costs at mid-range of the guidance are expected to increase 5% year-over-year, primarily driven by Cerro Lindo and Cerro Pasco, partially offset by Morro Agudo.
+• Mining: In 2025, consolidated run-of-mine mining costs at mid-range of the guidance are expected to increase 16% year-over-year, primarily due to the inclusion of Aripuanã’s run-of-mine mining costs estimates for the first time, along with higher costs at Cerro Lindo and Vazante.

 Smelting operating costs Conversion Cost (US$/lb)